Jamil9696/spring-security-authorization-server/README.md

 * in AuthorizationServerConfig Class, replace code challenge and verifier value in predefined urls with your own generated code
 * run application

+### How to use it
+* in authconfig package, there are different Config Files which will be loaded using Spring Profiles
+* Each Config files instantiate required bean objects and put it into the spring context to make them globally accessible (singleton pattern)
+* The number of required bean objects depends on the current chosen spring profile (see in application.yml file)
+* This authorization server will provide different ways of authentication for documentation purpose
+* Ways to authenticate are: via jwt (globally and resource role mapping), ldap authentication, and in a hybrid way (for example using UserDetailsService and ldap simultaneously, not yet implemented)

 ##### provided user
 * Bob@gmail.com
 * Password: Hallo Bob